 The USDA Wants to Shut Down Your Business

-In 2013, the USDA conducted a study that indicated SNAP fraud was at a twenty year high.
+In 2013, the USDA conducted a study that indicated Supplemental Nutrition Assistance (SNAP) fraud (or "food stamp fraud") was at a twenty year high.
 To fix this, the Department stepped up its fraud detection and prevention efforts in two areas.
 (1) an increase in undercover investigations and (2) an increase in utilization of the ALERT system.
 If you received a SNAP Violation charge letter with written transaction descriptions, then your store has been shopped by an undercover agent.
 If your SNAP Violation charge letter has just a list of transactions attached to it, then the Department utilized its ALERT system.

 In either case, the USDA decided to adopt a "zero tolerance" policy and start permanently disqualifying as many stores as it could.
 Congress agreed with the Department's approach.
 So by law, it required the USDA to crack down on SNAP violations.
 Accordingly, the Department is now out to disqualify and suspend as many stores as it can.